SophWach/LMM-and-PCA-for-pairwise-sampling/README.md

 ## Data

-Soil structure, water retention, physico-chemical soil properties, microbial soil activity, and phytoalexin data are publicly available at the BonaRes Repository: ..
+Soil structure, water retention, physico-chemical soil properties, microbial soil activity, and phytoalexin data are publicly available at the BonaRes Repository (https://doi.org/10.20387/bonares-adtg-tt42).
 Unassembled raw sequence data of 16S rRNA gene and amplicon sequencing are available in the NCBI Sequence Read Archive (SRA) under the BioProject PRJNA1295795.

 ## Analyses